bdesanctis/bamdam/README.md

 ```
 bamdam extract --in_bam CGG3.small.bam --in_lca CGG3.small.lca --out_bam CGG3.Myrtoideae.bam --tax 1699513 --only_top_alignment --only_top_ref
 ```
-The command-line output also tells you the most common reference genome, NW_026607485.1.
+The command-line output also tells you the most common reference sequence, NW_026607485.1.
 You can download it and use samtools for a quick coverage plot in the command line.
 You could continue downstream analyses from here.
 ```
 wget "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nucleotide&id=NW_026607485.1&rettype=fasta&retmode=text" -O NW_026607485.1.fasta
 samtools sort -o CGG3.Myrtoideae.sort.bam CGG3.Myrtoideae.bam